Battle of Le Cateau: Analysis

-According to Der Weltkrieg, the German official history, Lieutenant-General Sixt von Armin, the commander of IV Corps, issued an order at 11:15 that co-ordinated the encounter battle but there is no evidence of German command above the divisional level.
-About 75 per cent of the troops of IV Corps were in contact before they received the order and the rest never made it to the battlefield.
-Armin had no authority over II Cavalry Corps, which fought independently.
+According to Der Weltkrieg, the German official history, Lieutenant-General Friedrich Sixt von Armin, the commander of IV Corps, issued an order at 11:15 that co-ordinated the encounter battle but there is no evidence of German command above the divisional level.
+About 75 per cent of the troops of IV Corps were in contact before they received the order and the rest never got to the battlefield.
+Sixt von Armin had no authority over II Cavalry Corps, which fought independently.